Seminar: Posthumanism and Migration(s) - Details

 Potential participants are given additional information before enroling to the course.

-The enrolment is binding, participants cannot unsubscribe themselves.
+The enrollment is binding, participants cannot unsubscribe themselves.